learn-co-curriculum/bash-tutorial/README.md

 The most common command you'll probably use is piping the process list to grep to search for a running program.
 `ps aux | grep ruby`
 This would run the ps command with the a,u and x flags, and send the output of that to grep, a search utility which would then search for the term "ruby".

-to add
-kill
-grep
-background a task &, fg
-find -name

 ## More Resources: